PASTAplus/content-x/templates/resources/access-control.md

 # Permissions on a Data Package

 The permissions governing who can make changes to a data package are set in the access control rules of the EML metadata file of the most recent version of a data package.
-To change the permissions (add/remove users), the access control rules of the current EML must be edited and uploaded as a data package revision by one of the users in current list of access control rules.
+To change the permissions on a data package (add/remove users), the access control rules of the current EML metadata file must be edited and uploaded in a data package revision by one of the users in current list of access control rules.

 > Only EDI user accounts are allowed to upload directly to the repository.
 Google, GitHub, and ORCID accounts are not EDI user accounts.
-If you are not an EDI user, you will need to work with someone who is to upload the updated EML file.
+If you are not an EDI user, you will need to work with someone who is in order to upload the revised EML file.
 >
 > [Contact us](https://edirepository.org/support/contact-us) for assistance.